-Analysis of the the CESRTA measurements of electroncloud-induced coherent tune shifts motivated the development of the Monte Carlo-based photon scattering and tracking code Synrad3D [5], since the important contribution of electron cloud buildup in dipole magnets depends directly on photons striking the top and bottom of the beam pipe near the vertical plane containing the beam [6].
-The code employs tabulated information for X-ray specular and diffuse scattering from the LBNL database [7].
-It implements a calculation of diffuse scattering probability based on electromagnetic theory (see, for example, Refs.
-[8] and [9]) with RMS roughness σ_r and transverse autocorrelation length $T{\rm corr}$ as input parameters.
-For these simulations, values typical of technical vacuum chamber surfaces were used: $\sigma_r = 100$ nm and $T{\rm corr} = 5000$ nm.
-These values were applied in the successful modeling of CESRTA coherent tune shifts measurements [10].
-For the results discussed below, photons with energies less than 4 eV were not included in the absorption rates.
+Analysis of the the CESRTA measurements of electroncloud-induced coherent tune shifts motivated the development of the Monte Carlo-based photon scattering and tracking code Synrad3D [5], since the important contribution of electron cloud buildup in dipole magnets depends on a quantitative understanding of photoelectron production on the top and bottom of the beam pipe near the vertical plane containing the beam [6].
+The code implements the tabulated information for X-ray specular and diffuse scattering from the LBNL database [7].
+A lower limit on the absorbed photon energies of 4 eV was imposed for the simulations discussed here.

-Figure 4: Analytic calculation of the synchrotron radiation pattern directly incident on the outside wall of the 4-GeV positron ring.
-The lattice element type in which the photons strike the wall is color-coded as shown.
+Figure 5: Analytic calculation of the synchrotron radiation pattern directly incident on the outside wall of the 4-GeVpositron ring.
+The linear density in photons/m/e+ is averaged over 1-m intervals and the lattice element type in which the photons strike the wall is coded as shown.